-By becoming a fully qualified teacher you’ll be developing your skills as well as starting an exciting new chapter in your life.
+By getting fully qualified as a teacher you’ll be developing your skills as well as starting an exciting new chapter in your life.

 As a teacher, you’ll play a key role in shaping the minds of your students or pupils.
 You will be responsible for structuring their learning and getting the best out of them.
 As well as being more involved in decisions involving the whole school.

 Learn more about the benefits of becoming a teacher and the process to achieving your qualification.